Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Oct.
 31 Nelson, N.B.
 Sydney, C.B.
 Nov.
 2 Independent

 Nov.
 9 Sydney, C.B.
-SC 11 Torpedoed Nov.
-23
+SC 11 Torpedoed - See "Final Fate" below.

 Nov.
 23 Torpedoed Clyde Nov.
 30 In tow Forepart arrived Clyde in tow, later broken up.

-Bruse is listed in Convoy HN 8 from Norway to the U.K. in Jan.-1940.
-She returned to Norway early in Febr. with Convoy ON 10, and later that month she shows up Convoy HN 15 from Norway, bound for Sunderland in ballast (she had initially started out in the previous convoy, HN 14, but returned to port).
-She subsequently went back to Norway in the middle of March with Convoy ON 19, then at the end of that month, shortly before the German invasion of Norway, we find her in Convoy HN 22, again bound for Sunderland in ballast.
+A. Hague has included Bruse in Convoy HN 8 from Norway to the U.K. in Jan.-1940.
+He says she returned to Norway early the following month with Convoy ON 10, and at the end of that month she's listed in the original Advance Sailing Telegram for Convoy HN 15 from Norway, bound for Sunderland in ballast (according to A. Hague, she had initially started out in the previous convoy, HN 14, but returned to port).
+A. Hague subsequently has her returning to Norway in the middle of March with Convoy ON 19, then later that month we find her in Convoy HN 22, again bound for Sunderland in ballast.
+Judging from the information found on the archive document, it looks like the intention was to return to Norway; she left Sunderland for Oslo on Apr.
+6, but must have returned to port (due to the German invasion, which took place on Apr.
+9).

-For more information on all the other Norwegian ships named on this page, please see the alphabet index below, or go to the Master Ship Index.
+More information on all the other Norwegian ships mentioned here can be found via the alphabet index at the end of this page, or go to the Master Ship Index.

 Final Fate - 1940:

 Bruse was on her way to Ipswich with a cargo of 773 standards of lumber in Convoy SC 11 when she was torpedoed on the starboard side forward of the boiler room by U-100 (Schepke) on November 23-1940, position 55 14N 12 20W*.
 This convoy, which had departed Sydney, C. B. on Nov.
-9, had several Norwegian ships, including Salonica, which was also sunk.
+9, had several Norwegian ships, including Salonica, which was also sunk by U-100.
 Commodore was Vice Admiral F. M. Austin in D/S Llandilo in column 5.

 The weather had been bad all along, and in the dark and rainy night of the 22nd, when the convoy was to change course 18° to port in a westerly gale increasing to a full storm and heavy seas, many ships lost their stations, necessitating navigation lights to be lit in order to avoid collisions.
 Several ships lagged behind.
-The lights flashed all over the place until the early morning hours of the 23rd, resulting in U-100 spotting the convoy and sinking several ships in the disorganized formation, Bruse being 1 of them.
+The lights flashed all over the place until the early morning hours of the 23rd, resulting in U-100 spotting the convoy and sinking several ships in the disorganized formation, Bruse being one of them.
 The after mast and the funnel went overboard, the mast crushing the port lifeboat (where 5 men had assembled) and the motorboat as it fell, and shortly thereafter the afterpart of Bruse broke off and sank, taking the lifeboats and 17 men with it.

-A few days later an aircraft reported that the forepart of Bruse was still afloat with the cargo intact, and she was subsequently towed to shore by the tugs Seaman and Thames, arriving Clyde on Nov.
+A few days later, an aircraft reported that the forepart of Bruse was still afloat with the cargo intact, and she was subsequently towed to shore by the tugs Seaman and Thames, arriving Clyde on Nov.
 30. She was beached at Ardmaleish Point, Kames Bay where her deck cargo was discharged.

 The maritime hearings were held in Glasgow on Dec.
 2-1940 with Captain Brekke, the 2nd mate, Able Seaman Semmerud (helmsman), and Able Seaman Løkvik appearing.